 Breakfast, morning energizers and then it's time to head back to the city lights.
 It's a 6-hour drive back to Dehradun and you will reach just in time to catch your flight/trains back to your homes.

 Our "all inclusive" cost means that you are not constantly rummaging for money, and you know up front what is included and what is not.

-All meals starting from Breakfast on Day 1 to Lunch on Day 6.
+All meals starting from Lunch on Day 1 to Breakfast on Day 5.
 Fruits and snacks while travelling.

 Filtered and boiled water/treated drinking water is provided.